EFTEC/ValidationOne/README.md

     * Solved a problem where the default value is a string and the type is a datetimestring.
 * 2020-02-01 1.23
-    *  Solved a problem in endConversion() when the default value is "" or null (or not a DateTime object), the type is "datetimestring" and the value is missing.
+    *  Solved a problem in endConversion() when the default value is "" or null (or not a DateTime object), the type is "datetimestring", and the value is missing.
     * Practically all methods were tested.
     * resetValidation() now allows to delete all messages.
     * Fixed the validation "ne"